gianniskalyvas/llm-posthoc-explainability/README.md

 ## 2. Counterfactual Generation

-- Extract the adversarial attack from TextAttack.
+### A. Extract the adversarial attack from TextAttack.
-- Run the introspect module with different task configurations.
-We vary two factors:
+### B. Run the introspect module with multiple task configurations.

-**Baseline** –
+**Baseline** –  This is the standard setup with no special flags, serving as our point of comparison.
+ - Flags: None
-- No flags set.
-The model is informed of its prediction and is prompted to generate a counterfactual.
-No specific perspective is adopted.
+ - Description: The model is directly informed of its own initial prediction.
+It is then prompted to generate a minimal text edit that would change this specific prediction.
+It does not adopt any specific persona.

-**Target Visibility** –
-- **e-implicit-target:**
-  The model is **not informed** of its prediction and must infer the target label itself.

-**Perspective / Persona** –
+**Perspective / Persona Manipulation** – As proposed in the original paper, this changes the subject of the explanation—that is, whose decision is being reversed.
-- **e-persona-you:**
+ - Flag: ```e-persona-you```

-  The model is prompted to generate the counterfactualto reverse its own decision.
+     - Description: The model is prompted to generate the counterfactual to reverse its own decision.
+The explanation is framed from the LLM's perspective (e.g., "What would have to change for you to change your mind?").

-- **e-persona-human:**
+ - Flag: ```e-persona-human```

-  The model is prompted to generate the counterfactualto as if it is reversing a human's decision.
+     - Description: The model is prompted to generate the counterfactual as if it is reversing a human's decision.
+The explanation is framed from an external, human-centric perspective (e.g., "What would have to change for a human to change their mind?").

+**Target Visibility Manipulation**
+ - Flag: ```e-implicit-target```
+ - Description: The model is not explicitly told what its initial prediction was.
+It must first infer the target label from the context before it can generate a counterfactual to reverse it.
+This adds a step of reasoning and tests the model's understanding of the decision boundary.

+Finally, it is important to note that the ```e-implicit-target``` manipulation, which controls target visibility, is an orthogonal dimension to the persona manipulation.
+Therefore, the ```e-implicit-target``` flag can be combined with either the ```e-persona-you``` or ```e-persona-human``` flags to create composite experimental conditions that test the interaction of these factors.

 ## 3. Quality Evaluation

-<h3 style="text-align:center;">Movie Reviews</h3>
+<h1 style="text-align:center;">Movie Reviews</h1>
 <div style="text-align:center;">
   <img src="results/movie_results/plots/Attack_Success.png" alt="Attack Success" style="display:block; margin:0 auto;"/>
   <div style="height:40px;"></div>